bonn0062/GSoD/absolute_beginners_outline.rst

   # Output
   Total number of elements in array:  12

-Of course, you can also use np.shape() with a 1D array.
+You can also use np.shape() with a 1D array, of course.

 ::